StanfordVL/behavior/docs/agents.md

 - Trunk: 1 DoF of a prismatic joint that affect to both arm and head
 - Head: 2 DoF of pan (horizontal) & tilt (vertical) directions
 - Arm: 6 DoF (revolute joints) for the arm that control the motion of the right hand
-- Gripper: 1 DoF to close/open the two-fingered gripper
+- Gripper: 1 DoF of close/open (aperture) of the two-fingered gripper

 Reference frames for the robot state in the BehaviorRobot:
 ![fetchrobotframes.png](images/fetchrobotframes.png)